 Wrapping It Up

-Redirects might feel like a tiny detail, but they make a huge impact.
+Redirects might feel like a small technical detail, but they have a big impact on how your site performs over time.
 By setting them up in Showit (and in WordPress if you’re blogging), you’ll:

 - Keep your visitors happy.